carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 {% include base_path.html %}

+Thinking more about how you might use what you've learned in practice.
-If you are a learner or an instructor that has some time left in their workshop - at this point we strongly recommend visiting the [Jekyll Themes episode in Extras section]({{ relative_root_path }}/jekyll_themes/) of the lesson.
-It builds on the knowledge we gained so far and expands on how to build more complex and professional-looking websites by reusing existing website themes.
-Here, we are going to recap what we have learned so far and look at the anatomy of a GitHub Pages website and its common building blocks, which will also help you better understand Jekyll themes once you get to learning about them.
+You may want to make professional-looking websites by reusing existing website themes.
+Here, we are going to recap what we have learned so far and look at the anatomy of a GitHub Pages website and its common building blocks, and try using an existing theme template.

 > ## Summary
 >